-Name of Site and Distance from centre of Edgmond village (Shop/Post Office) gmond Special Qualities/Local Significance Extent of Tract of Land 1) Cricket Ground / Playing Field < 500m Large open space, suitable for informal and formal sport activities.
+Name of Site and Distance from centre of Edgmond village (Shop/Post Office) entre of lage Special Qualities/Local Significance Extent of Tract of Land 1) The Playing Field <500m Large open space, suitable for informal and formal sport activities.
 Ideally located with car park and lighting facilities.
 Benches have been provided and planting schemes are in place.
 It is close to the MUGA and children's play area.
 Also adjacent to the bowling green.
-Small 2) School land < 500m Significant area, connected and essential for St Peter's School Small 3) Children's Play Area < 500m Open green space at entrance to village.
-Situated adjacent to the bowling green and cricket ground / playing field.
+Small 2) School Land <500m Significant area, connected and essential for St Peter's School.
+Small 3) Children's Play Area <500m Open green space within the village.
+Situated near to the bowling green and playing field.
 Close to the MUGA and car park.
-Small 4) Church Field < 500m Set within an historic sandstone wall; this area is of great benefit to the community and an area of essential open space near to the village High Street.
+Small 4) Church Field <500m Set within an historic sandstone wall; this area is of great benefit to the community and an area of essential open space near to the village High Street.
 The views across the field are particularly highlighted in the CA Management Appraisal.
-Small 5) Village Hall Field < 500m Whilst appropriate for the rear of the Village Hall and therefore available to the public for village activities, it is also adjacent to the car park and offers informal recreational space near to the centre of the village.
+Small 5) Village Hall Field <500m Whilst appropriate for the rear of the Village Hall and therefore available to the public for village activities, it is also adjacent to the car park and offers informal recreational space near to the centre of the village.
 Small